nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Linking a patient and a caregiver: `link`

-Links a patient to the caregiver in CareLink.
+Use this command to link a patient to a caregiver in CareLink

-Format: `link patient/PATIENT_NRIC caregiver/CAREGIVER_NRIC`
+Use this format: `link patient/PATIENT_NRIC caregiver/CAREGIVER_NRIC`

 Examples:

 - `link patient/S6283947C caregiver/S6382947A`
 - `link caregiver/S6382947A patient/S7193475F`

-An example of using CareLink to link a patient and a caregiver is given below.
+The example below demonstrates how to use CareLink to link a patient and a caregiver
 ![Link command example](images/linkcommandexample.png)
 _Figure 4: Example of using the `link` command to link a patient with a caregiver_

-Once the command succeeds, the patient will be linked with the caregiver and the following message will be displayed.
+When the command succeeds, the patient will be linked with the caregiver and the following message will be displayed.
 ![Link command success](images/linkcommandsucceed.png)
 _Figure 5: Success message displayed after linking a patient with a caregiver_